peterthehammer1/FongoAI/INVESTIGATE_MISSING_CALLS.md

 - Database file might have been locked
 - Permissions issues

-### 4. Retell AI Webhook Delivery Failed
+### 4. Nucleus AI Webhook Delivery Failed
-- Retell AI might not have been able to reach the old URL
+- Nucleus AI might not have been able to reach the old URL
 - Webhook delivery might have failed silently
-- Retell AI might have retried but given up
+- Nucleus AI might have retried but given up

 ## Investigation Steps